jleonard/how-i-work/css.md

 By __hooks__ I mean ids and classes.
 Giving something an id or class name only when you're explicitly referencing it in your .js or .css.

 ## Choose elements over classes.
+There are a lot of [html elements](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5/HTML5_element_list) already available.
+See if you can use one of them first.

 **this**
 ```html
 <p>Lorem <mark>ipsum</mark> dolor.</p>